Every installation begins with an optional pre-install media check and

 static network configuration values as follows, referring to the

-Worksheet if necessary:
+if Configuration Worksheet necessary:

 OK to open the Domain Name System (DNS)